ashleykleynhans/runpod-worker-comfyui/docs/examples/runpod.md

 cp .env.example .env
 ```

-Edit the .env file and add your RunPod API key to
+Edit the .env file and add your Runpod API key to
 `RUNPOD_API_KEY` and your endpoint ID to
 `RUNPOD_ENDPOINT_ID`.
 Without these credentials,
-the tests will attempt to run locally instead of
+the examples will attempt to run locally instead of
-on RunPod.
+on Runpod.

-## Run test scripts
+## Run example scripts

 Once the venv is created and activated, the requirements
 installed, and the credentials added to the .env